acatone-git/TSP-NB/README.md

 - Select "Advanced Menu" > Scroll down & Select "On-Screen Overlay"
 - Select "Overlay Preset" & Pick the config file for the system you are currently setting up (ex.
 PSX >> psx_overlay.cfg)
 - Return to the previous menu (Press B) & Select Overrides
-- Select "Save Core Overrides" & Press the "Menu" key to exit the Advanced Menu
+- Select "Save Content Directory Overrides" & Press the "Menu" key to exit the Advanced Menu
 - Repeat the previous steps for all the desired systems

 # Supported Systems